iccycling/blog/content/posts/2025/Beginners-Roadbike-Advice/index.md

 Buying a new bike is one of the most exciting parts of getting into cycling – but it’s easy to overthink.
 Go for a reliable, modern aluminum bike that fits your budget and riding style.
 Don’t get caught up in the hype around gear and accessories.

 Need help?
 We’re happy to assist you in finding the right bike.
-Maybe we can even arrange a **10% discount** through a local partner.